How to Take a Dental Impression for Your Mouth Guard

 1. Read the instructions thoroughly and watch the video (if supplied)

 As stated above, the fit of your mouth guard depends on how well you take your dental impression.
-So it starts with you.
 Taking your own dental impression requires focus.
 Pay attention to the directions.
 Make sure you’ve set aside time so that you’re not rushed and can focus on the task at hand.

-Take several minutes to read through the instructions and make sure you feel comfortable enough with the process before you start tearing things open.
-There are several helpful videos on Youtube to help.
+Take several minutes to read through the instructions and make sure you feel comfortable enough with the process before you start to open your putty packs.

 The most common error that we see when attempting to take your own dental impression is letting the putty get hard before submerging the teeth.

 Different brands and putty types have different “working” and “set” times.
-If the putty has a working time of 2 minutes (for instance) you must quickly mix, roll into a hot-dog like shape, place in the tray and submerge ALL the whites of your teeth within 2 minutes.
+If the putty has a working time of 2 minutes (for instance) you must quickly mix, roll into a hot-dog like shape, place in the tray and submerge ALL the whites of your teeth within that time frame.
+Otherwise, it will harden and you will not be able to submerge your teeth.

-The set time will be however long you must hold the tray in place once teeth are submerged in putty.
+The “set time” or “setting time” will be however long you must hold the tray in place once teeth are submerged in putty.
 As stated above, our impression putty has a 40-60 second “working” time (this is the time you are mixing the putty, rolling it into a hot dog shape and placing in the tray).
 The set time for our impression putty is 3 minutes.

 After removing your dental impression, give it a quick water rinse and very gently pat dry.
 Place the impression in your mailer, and return it to the company.